Cpt-Falconator/CNE-SIFA2/README.md

 The Kubernetes cluster was composed of 2 VM's, containing 2 nodes each of the Backend, Frontend (flask app) and nginx (Webpage) spread across them.

 ![clustersetup][clustersetup]

+A few intermediate steps require SSH'ing onto the JenkinsVM and declaring some environment variables, however this only has to be done once, or whenever these variables are changed.

 ## Future Improvements
 The project as a whole was a failure and did not meet the MVP in a few regards.
 These are to follow;<br>